How to fix hard disk controller failure

 If a new IDE or EIDE device has been connected to the computer, ensure that the jumpers are set properly.

-Verify that the computer hard drive is being properly detected and setup in CMOS setup.
-If your CMOS supports "Auto", it is recommended that it be used.
+Verify that the computer hard drive is being properly detected and set up in CMOS setup.
+If your CMOS supports "Auto," we recommend that it be used.
 Note: if the hard drive is not being detected by the CMOS you have one of the problems below.

 Bad hard drive cable

 If the above recommendations have been attempted and you are still encountering the same issue, the cable connecting the hard drive may be bad.
 Replace this cable with a known good cable.

 Bad hard drive